ericwastaken/pylogix-webserver/README.md

 - Perform more testing of all the calls with an unresponsive PLC
   - "description": "An internal error occurred.
 Details: 'NoneType' object has no attribute 'timestamp'"
+- Enhance rate limiting on batch tag reads so that there is an option to rate limit per PLC, not just per batch.

 ## Future

 - (maybe) Support more features from the underlying PyLogix (other than tag write or other operations that change PLC data)?
+- (maybe) Implement produce/consume tags which could be a way for the web server to listen for incoming PLC data initiated by the PLC (and cache this locally) then respond with said data to clients when clients request it - still via HTTP.
+Needs to define what the listeners will be per what a sending PLC can support.
+This would be a way to get PLC data to clients without the clients having to poll for it.
 - (maybe, unlikely we want this unless much more security is added) Writing tags (or other PLC data changes) with granular permissions (could be limited to certain tokens, or even certain tags explicitly configured.)
 - (maybe) Stricter adherence to REST specifications?
 - (if needed) other authentication methods?
 (LDAP/RADIUS, etc.)